athenian-robotics/lidar_navigation/README.md

 # On Ubuntu PC
 $ roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch
 ```
-Warning: Do not run keyboard teleop node at the same time as teleop_node.py
+**Warning**: Do not run the keyboard teleop node at the same time as teleop_node.py.
+Two nodes
+sending values to */cmd_vel* will cause problems.

 ##  Node CLI Options